paladin-t/crft/docs/manual.md

 **Class `Dictionary`**

+This class stores text information with specific ID for different languages.

 * `construct new()`: constructs a `Dictionary` collection

 * `[id]`: gets the text of a specific ID, same as `get(id)`